The truth about food and medicines.

 HEALTHY DIET IMPORTANT

 The type of food you eat is very important.
-Dr.Douglass urges people to avoid trans fatty acids as found in margarine and vegetable shortenings that are used in most processed foods and recommends eating oily fish and taking cod liver oil as sources of vitamin D as well as getting plenty of calcium from raw milk and bone broths.
-Breast cancer is less frequent in areas where there is ample sunlight unobscured by smog or fog, so make sure you get plenty of sun.
+Dr.Douglass urges people to avoid trans fatty acids as found in margarine, vegetable oils and shortenings that are used in most processed foods and recommends eating oily fish and taking cod liver oil as sources of vitamin D as well as getting plenty of calcium from raw milk and bone broths.
+Breast cancer is less frequent in areas where there is plenty of sunlight.
 He advises taking iodine in the form of Lugol's solution and drinking water free of chlorine and fluorine.
 Women who breast-feed are much less likely to get breast cancer.

 TRY TO AVOID SUGAR